 Share Goals to Foster Collaboration and Accountability

 Once you’ve established your collective goals, displaying them in a common area of your building or floor reminds team members of the goals they established, the benchmarks they’re aiming for, and the steps they need to take to get there.

 This is a great way to engage the team to post their goals in creative ways.
 Whether that’s through individual sticky notes, a large bar chart, or even an illustration, not only can this be a colorful addition to the office space, but also a way for team members to see what others put as their goals.

-Goal setting is a great exercise towards improving the culture and processes of any company.
-Doing so in a strategic, intentional, and effective manner is great for individuals, customer service teams, and even managers and executives to drive business and customer satisfaction forward in a meaningful way.
+Creating a set of SMART goals for your call center in a strategic, intentional, and effective manner is great for individuals, customer service teams, and even managers and executives to drive business and customer satisfaction forward in a meaningful way.